-The Turtle Burger, with hot dogs, ground beef, melted cheese and bacon, may take a while to finish.
 Fisher got to indulge his love for all things bacon on a new television series on the Discovery Channel’s Destination America called “The United States of Bacon.”
 You gotta love that title, right?

 The show, which airs Sundays on the Discovery Channel, features Fisher’s travels around the country to visit restaurants where bacon has become a prominent part of some crazy culinary creation.
 As the LA Times story reviewing the show noted, “Many of the inventions are not for the squeamish: the sight of someone eating a bacon-wrapped pork ‘wing’ made from tenderloin may cause more health-conscious viewers to hyperventilate.”

 Hey, LA Times: A bacon-wrapped pork hors d’oeuvre could cause hyperventilation?
 C’mon, get a grip on gastronomic reality.

 “I’m a true baconholic, so this is a dream for me," Fisher said.
 “I’ve had this obsessive love for bacon for the past year and a half—smoking my own bacon, curing my own bacon.
 I’ve gone from being a true fan of bacon to being obsessive.”

 I have seen several episodes of the Unites States of Bacon, and although it’s edited in predictable, over-the-top “celeb-chef” mode, it’s fast-paced, enjoyable and certainly introduces viewers to some culinary creations not available at your local neighborhood Applebee’s.